RibbleValleyTradingCo/ReelyRated-Dev/docs/FEATURE-ROADMAP.md

 **Goal:** Allow users to mark their profile as private so only followers (and admins) can see their catches and details.

 Note: Schema + settings toggle + profile stub are implemented (is_private on profiles; settings toggle; non-followers see a “private account” stub).
-RLS/feed/search enforcement for privacy remains TODO in a later phase.
+RLS enforcement on catches/comments is now in place; feed/search reuse these rules.
+Future work: ensure browse/leaderboard/advanced search reuse the same checks; block/mute integration is later.

 **Backend**